Vajram-And-RaviVajram-And-Ravi

 • Other treatments may include medications to promote clotting or surgery to repair damage caused by bleeding.

-Q1) What is the Y chromosome?
+Q1: What is X chromosome?